US construction spending was flat in April as housing fell

 WASHINGTON — Spending on U.S. construction projects was unchanged in April as another decline in home construction was offset by a big gain in government spending on projects like highways and hospitals.

-The Commerce Department says the flat reading followed a small increase of 0.1% in March, which was revised higher after an initial estimate showed a sharp decline.
-Construction spending jumped 1% in February.
+The Commerce Department said Monday that the flat reading followed a small increase of 0.1% in March, which was revised higher from an initial estimate that showed a sharp decline.
+Construction spending rose 1% in February.

+Construction spending in the private sector plunged 1.7%, the steepest in six years.
+Residential construction spending has fallen for four straight months.

-Public construction jumped 4.8% to reach a record high of $299.4 billion, led by big gains in state and local government and federal spending.
+Those declines were offset by a 4.8% surge in government construction spending to a record high of $299.4 billion, led by big gains in state and local government spending, which also rose to a record high.

+Spending on highways and streets jumped 6.8%, while school construction rose 2.1%.
+Federal spending rose to $24.5 billion, the highest since July 2013.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.